 12 Ideas for peer mentoring activities

-Here are 12 different ideas for peer mentoring activities to engage colleagues and spur conversations that lead to new insights, growth, and accountability.
+Here are 12 different activity ideas to incorporate into your peer mentor program to encourage connections and spur conversations that lead to new insights, growth, and accountability.

 1. Lunch and learn